wheat-eco/wheat-eco/README.md

 ### 7.3 Value Appreciation Mechanisms

 - Deflationary burn mechanism: 1% of every transaction burned
-- Staking rewards: Up to 10% APY for long-term holders
+- Staking rewards: Up to 1000% APY for long-term holders
 - DeFi yield generation: Integration with lending and liquidity protocols
 - Scarcity increase: Gradual reduction in new token issuance over time

 ### 7.4 Token Utility

-1. **Governance**: Voting rights in the Wheat-Sol DAO
+1. **Governance**: Voting rights in the WheatChain DAO
 2. **Staking**: Earn rewards and platform fees by locking tokens
 3. **DeFi Collateral**: Use SWHIT as collateral in lending protocols
 4. **Fee Discounts**: Reduced transaction fees for SWHIT holders
 5. **Exclusive Access**: Premium features and services within the ecosystem
-6. **Payments**: Medium of exchange within the Wheat-Sol marketplace
+6. **Payments**: Medium of exchange within the WheatChain marketplace

 ## 8. Social Distribution Model

-A cornerstone of Wheat-Sol's vision is its unique social distribution model, designed to ensure fair allocation and foster community growth from the ground up.
+A cornerstone of WheatChain's vision is its unique social distribution model, designed to ensure fair allocation and foster community growth from the ground up.

 ### 8.1 Web App for Token Distribution

-Wheat-Sol will launch a dedicated web application where users can earn SWHIT tokens through various social tasks and engagements:
+WheatChain will launch a dedicated web application where users can earn SWHIT tokens through various social tasks and engagements:

 | Task | Reward |
 |------|--------|